-This beautiful and wearable amulet pendant suspended on what is probably an original multi-strand, black yarn necklace, is from Rajasthan and dates to the early 20th century or before.
+This beautiful and wearable amulet pendant suspended on what is probably an original multi-strand, black yarn necklace, is from Rajasthan and dates to the 19th century.

 The amulet box is encased in sheet silver that has been chased on the front with parrot, flower and other motifs.
 Four eyelets at the top allow for suspension.
 Multiple silver spherical dangles (gajre) are suspended from the sides and the lower edge.

 The front of the amulet has a hand-painted deity framed by the silver in a Rajput-style cusped arch, and beneath a thin sheet of glass.